harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # Takeaways

-- Vite was the natural next step of the frontend ecosystem
+- Vite was the natural next step of the frontend ecosystem with ESM modules getting node and browser support

 - New ecosystem efficiency is unlocked with aligning at a low / mid level and on the ESM module standard